 Emergency Room Negligence

 In a life-threatening emergency, you would expect the highest standard of medical care in an emergency room.
 If your attending medical staff is overworked and understaffed, however, your well-being could be jeopardized.
-In the event that you suffer further or additional injury due to emergency room malpractice, you need the Michigan medical malpractice lawyers at Lipton Law.
+In the event that you suffer further or additional injury due to emergency room malpractice, you need the Southfield medical malpractice lawyers at Lipton Law.

 If you or a loved one has suffered a serious personal injury because of negligence in a Michigan emergency room, you deserve full compensation.
 At Lipton Law, our medical malpractice lawyers are dedicated to helping you and your family in your time of need.
 We will provide you with passionate advocacy, using over 100 years of combined experience to get results.